tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - stqalk seer sits on a mat nots in the stalk open and reveal eyes
 		 - it can telepathically communicate w/ u
 		 - what can iot see: can see through these stalk knot
-	 - " the eyes, the eyse, mine swell and weeep, something is comming"
+	 - " the eyes, the eyse, mine swell and weeep, "
  - **Rotten Seer:**
  - **Carved Seer:**